Shopify Review 2023

 |

-We feel confident recommending Shopify to most merchants, provided they aren’t seeking endless advanced functionality on a shoestring budget.
-With two weeks to test the software, build your online store, populate it with products, add a blog, investigate the self-help options available, and test functions such as checkout, shipping, and more, you’ll have plenty of time to do your own hands-on research and decide if Shopify is right for you.
+With time to test the software, build your online store, add products and a blog, investigate the self-help options available, and test functions such as checkout, shipping, and more, you can do hands-on research and learn if Shopify is right for you.
+Ultimately, what matters more than anything is how the software feels to you and how well it meets your own unique sales needs.

-But before you leap, I encourage you to take the admin for a test drive.
-Sign up for your free trial, call customer support with any questions you have, and see what features you may need to add.
-You’ve got nothing to lose but 14 days of your time, and you just might gain the eCommerce solution you’ve been looking for.
+Sign up for your free trial, call customer support with any questions, and see what features you need to add.
+You’ve got nothing to lose but a few days of your time, and you just might gain the eCommerce solution you’ve been looking for.

 Shopify FAQs